deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 ### HTTP Client

-Previously, `Slight` only supports the ability to serve HTTP requests.
+Previously, Slight only supports the ability to serve HTTP requests.
 You can write applications in Rust or C to handle incoming HTTP requests and compile them to Wasm modules.
-And now, `Slight` supports the ability to make a outbound HTTP request to a URL.
+And now, Slight supports the ability to make an outbound HTTP request to a URL.
 Take the following Rust program as an example:

 ```rust
 wit_bindgen_rust::import("wit/http-client.wit");